Updated January 19, 2018.

 - Deduct 100% of your family's medical expenses

-- Reduce your business and personal taxes
+- Reduce your personal taxes

 5. What types of health and dental expenses are covered under a Health Spending Account?